 - Install back up software and back up your new site.
 Many backup plugins also let you schedule regular backups.
 Do that.

-- Select or add a template.
+- Select or add a theme.
 This controls how your site will look.
-WordPress comes with some very good templates, or you can select from plenty of free or inexpensive templates.
+WordPress comes with some very good theme, or you can select from plenty of free or inexpensive themes.